Hyperbolicity and bifurcations in holomorphic families of polynomial skew products: Preliminaries and notations

+We say that a family is \emph{stable} if any of the conditions above is satisfied.
 The holomorphic motion of the repelling cycles is defined as in dimension 1 (see e.g. \cite{berteloot2013bifurcation,dujardin2011bifurcation}, or \cite[Definition 1.2]{bbd2015} in this context).
-The \emph{asymptotically} essentially means that we can follow $d^{kn}- o(d^{kn})$ out of the $\sim d^{kn}$ repelling points, see \cite[Definition 1.3]{b_misiurewicz}.
-This condition can be improved to the motion of all repelling cycles contained in the Julia set if $k=2$, or if the family is an open set in the family of \emph{all} endomorphisms of a given degree.
-See also \cite{berteloot2017cycles} for another description of the asymptotic bifurcations of the repelling cycles. $L$ denotes the sum of the Lyapunov exponents, which is a psh function on the parameter space.
-Thus, $dd^c L$ is a positive closed (1,1) current on the parameter space.
-Finally, we just mention that the \emph{equilibrium lamination} is a weaker notion of holomorphic motion, that provides an actual holomorphic motion for a full measure (for the equilibrium measure) subset of the Julia set (see \cite[Definition 1.4]{bbd2015}).
-Since it will be used in the sequel, we give the precise definition of the last concept in the theorem above.
-This is a generalization to any dimension of the notion of non-persistently preperiodic (to a repelling cycle) critical point.
+Notice that, is our setting, all repelling points are contained in the Julia set of $f_\lam$ see Theorem \ref{teo_jonsson_julia}.
+We denote by $L(\lam)$ the sum of the Lyapunov exponents of $f_\lam$, with respect to $\mu_\lam$, which is a plurisubharmonic (psh for short) function on the parameter space.
+Thus, $dd^c_\lam L$ is a positive closed (1,1) current on $M$.
+We call it the \emph{bifurcation current} for the family.
+Its support is the \emph{bifurcation locus}.
+A \emph{Misiurewicz parameter} is a generalization to any dimension of a map with a critical point that is (non-persistently) preperiodic to a repelling cycle.
+More precisely, they are defined as follows:

-\begin{defi} Let $f$ be a holomorphic family of endomorphisms of $\P^k$ and let $C_f$ be the critical set of the map $f(\lam,z)= (\lam, f_\lam(z))$.
-A point $\lambda_0$ of the parameter space $M$ is called a \emph{Misiurewicz parameter} if there exist a neighbourhood $N_{\lambda_0} \subset M$ of $\lambda_0$ and a holomorphic map $\sigma \colon N_{\lam_0}\to \C^k$ such that: \begin{enumerate} \item for every $\lambda\in N_{\lam_0}$, $\sigma(\lambda)$ is a repelling periodic point; \item $\sigma(\lam_0)$ is in the Julia set $J_{\lam_0}$ of $f_{\lam_0}$; \item there exists an $n_0$ such that $(\lambda_0, \sigma (\lambda_0))$ belongs to some component of $f^{n_0} (C_f)$; \item $\sigma(N_{\lambda_0})$ is not contained in a component of $f^{n_0} (C_f)$ satisfying \ref{defi_capta_critico}. \end{enumerate} \end{defi}
+\begin{defi} Let $(f_\lam)_{\lam \in M}$ be a holomorphic family of endomorphisms of $\P^k$ and let $C_F$ be the critical set of the map $F(\lam,z):= (\lam, f_\lam(z))$.
+A point $\lambda_0$ of the parameter space $M$ is called a \emph{Misiurewicz parameter} if there exist a neighbourhood $N_{\lambda_0} \subset M$ of $\lambda_0$ and a holomorphic map $\sigma \colon N_{\lam_0}\to \C^k$ such that: \begin{enumerate} \item for every $\lambda\in N_{\lam_0}$, $\sigma(\lambda)$ is a repelling periodic point; \item $\sigma(\lam_0)$ is in the Julia set $J_{\lam_0}$ of $f_{\lam_0}$; \item there exists an $n_0$ such that $(\lambda_0, \sigma (\lambda_0))$ belongs to some component of $F^{n_0} (C_F)$; \item $\sigma(N_{\lambda_0})$ is not contained in a component of $f^{n_0} (C_F)$ satisfying \ref{defi_capta_critico}. \end{enumerate} \end{defi}

-In view of Theorem \ref{teo_bbd}, it makes sense to define the \emph{bifurcation locus} as the support of the \emph{bifurcation current} $\tbif := dd^c L$.
-If any (and thus all of the) conditions in Theorem \ref{teo_bbd} hold, we say that the family is \emph{stable}.

-Since we will be mainly concerned with families of polynomial skew products in dimension 2, we cite an adapted version of the result above in our setting.